Rooskimus/Tech-Academy-Projects/Live_Project/01_UpdateAndBcc/README.md

 ```

 Success!
 I always feel stupidly proud when I finally figure out an issue and make things work.
 So thank you for reading this and letting me share my code with you.

+PS: This code gets revamped later when the needs of the code get changed, check out UpdateAndBcc Part 2!